dvikan/simple-parts/README.md

 ## Migrator (database migrations)

-The migrator assumes that your migrations are stored as `.sql` files in `./migrations` and that your cache folder is at `./var/cache`.
+The migrator assumes that your migrations are stored as `.sql` files in `./migrations` and that your persistent folder is at `./var`.

 ```php
 $migrator = new Migrator(new PDO('sqlite:db.sqlite'));